DM587/dm587.github.io/_exercises/main/sheet_08.md

 ## Task 7

 Find out which function(s) performs the Cholseky decomposition in Python Scipy and see what happens when you use scipy to find a Cholesky decomposition of the matrix from the previous task.
 (Hint: compare `scipy.linalg.cholesky`, `scipy.linalg.cho_factor`, `scipy.linalg.cho_solve`.)

+## Task 8

+Update the Affine Scaling algorithm above to use the Cholesky decomposition and resolve the LP problems above.

 {% if page.solution %}